 Conclusion – Is Boat Insurance Required in South Carolina?

 So, is boat insurance required in South Carolina?
-Boat Insurance is not required by law in South Carolina; however, for your safety and welfare, it is a good idea to obtain a comprehensive insurance policy.
-This would ensure that you and your boat are covered in the event that accidents happen.
+Boat Insurance is not required by law in South Carolina; however, it is a good idea to obtain a comprehensive insurance policy for your safety and welfare.
+This would ensure that you and your boat are covered if accidents happen.

-There are many requirements that boaters must follow South Carolina such as required equipment, legal age, and the boat license and registration.
-It’s always smart to play safe while having fun!
+There are many requirements that boaters must follow in South Carolina, such as required equipment, legal age, and the boat license and registration.
+It’s always smart to play safely while having fun!